info-telecom-strasbourg/codeGenerator/C/UnitTest/README.md

 - `TEST(function, timeout_millis)` to run a test with a timeout (in milliseconds).
 - `OTEST(function, expected_output_file)` to compare standard output with the given file.
 - `OTEST(function, expected_output_file, timeout_millis)` to compare standard output with the given file with a timeout (in milliseconds).
+- `ETEST(function, exit_code)` to check if your function exit with the correct exit code.

 In a test function, you can use these two functions :
 - `assert(expression)` to check that an expression is true
 - `assert_file(first_file, second_file) ` to check if first_file and second_file are identical.
 It can be text or binary files.

-To simulate an allocation error or a primitive system error, you can give `__remaining_alloc_its` and `__remaining_primsys_its` a positive value (the number of successfull allocation / PS). you can give a différent value in each test function.
+To simulate an allocation error or a primitive system error, you can give `__remaining_alloc_its`, `__remaining_primsys_its` and `__remaining_threads_fct_its` a positive value (the number of successful l allocation / PS).
+You can give a different value in each test function.
+If you do not give a value a value at the beginning of your test, they will be put to `-1` and all allocations/PS/threads will succeed.

 **Warning** : assert and assert_file must be used in a test function checked by TEST or OTEST, otherwise it won't work!
 Also, you must have the two global variables `__remaining_alloc_its`, `__remaining_primsys_its` and `__remaining_threads_fct_its` declared.